Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 	-Lets have our player score some points.
-	-Grab the on destory sprite of kind container from the sprites category.
+	-Grab the on destroy sprite of kind container from the sprites category.
 	-Change the kind from Player to Rocks. sprites.onDestroyed(SpriteKind.Rock, function (sprite) {

 })
-	-Add a change score by 1 block from the info category to the on destory sprite of Rock kind container. sprites.onDestroyed(SpriteKind.Rock, function (sprite) {
+	-Add a change score by 1 block from the info category to the on destroy sprite of Rock kind container. sprites.onDestroyed(SpriteKind.Rock, function (sprite) {
     info.changeScoreBy(1)
 })